davised/automlsa2/README.rst

 ------------

-automlsa2 is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.7+ and PyPy.
+automlsa2 is distributed on `PyPI <https://pypi.org>`_ as a universal wheel and is available on Linux/macOS and Windows (untested) and supports Python 3.7+ and PyPy.

 .. code-block:: bash